Scuba Diving In Hawaii: The Full Dive Travel Review

 - O’ahu – known for the wrecks of USS YO-257 and San Pedro

-- Maui – known for Black Rock, eagle rays, turtles and schooling fish
+- Maui – is known for Black Rock, eagle rays, turtles, and schooling fish

 - Lana’i – known for superior visibility and cavern diving